bwestergard/machineryquestion/_posts/2019-08-28-peoples-republic.md

 political debate?

-I am sure that such mechanisms can be constructed, and equally sure that to do so would bring us no closer to realizing socialist ideals.
+I am sure that such mechanisms can be constructed, and equally sure that they would bring us no closer to realizing socialist ideals.

 Footnotes
 =========